- Need a quick abrasive sanding tool?

 Variable-range sanders basically allow you to control the number of times the belt rotates per minute.
 This lets you adjust the performance of the tool according to the demands of the job.

-The ability to reduce the speed also reduces wear on the sandpaper, thereby prolonging its usable life.
+The ability to reduce the speed likewise reduces wear on the sandpaper, thereby prolonging its usable life.

 Corded vs. cordless belt sanders

-Additionally, pro-brands like Makita and Dewalt have not yet made cordless belt sander, and its properly because of the power they need for the tool to be effective.
+Additionally, pro-brands like Makita and Dewalt have not yet made cordless belt sanders, and it’s properly because of the power they need for the tool to be effective.

 Other types of sanders and when to use each one